oaregithub/oare_mono/README.md

 wsl --install
 ```

 This command will download WSL, set version 2 as the default (version 2 is required for our project to work), and set Ubuntu as the default Linux distribution.
 On most machines, this will work properly.
 If it does not work on your PC, follow the detailed instructions [here](https://docs.microsoft.com/en-us/windows/wsl/install-manual) to install WSL 2 manually.
-Make sure to set the default version to WSL 2.
+Make sure to follow the additional instructions to set the default version to WSL 2.

 ## Install Docker

 This project uses Docker to locally run a MySQL server.
 If you are not familiar with Docker, it lets you run apps inside of "containers", which are kind of like very lightweight virtual machines.

-First, download Docker at this link: https://www.docker.com/products/docker-desktop.
+First, download Docker Desktop at this link: https://www.docker.com/products/docker-desktop.
 After downloading Docker, you will need to start the Docker Daemon.
 See the following instructions depending on your operating system.

 ### Mac